NoCodeFlo/automated-sb-websites/readme.md

 4. Optionally creates a v0 (Vercel) project, chat, and deployment (returns public URL)
 5. Saves all outputs in a structured local folder

+Note: The scraper sanitizes HTML upfront (removing scripts, styles, templates, comments, noisy attributes, and other non-content elements while preserving the <title> and core body content).
+All downstream prompts use this cleaned HTML directly; there is no additional cleaning step.

 ---

 ## 🏗 Folder Structure